 This makes me a little sad because I don’t think an email or text message is a good substitute for a handwritten note or letter.
 If I had children in school now and they weren’t learning to write cursive, I think I would teach them this art myself.
 First, if you don’t know how to write it, then how do you read it?
 I can’t imagine not being able to read the handwritten letters left to me from my mom or not being able to read a historical document at a museum.

 Do you remember practicing each of those letters in school?
 And, then working to personalize your own handwriting style, especially your signature!
 Those memories came flooding back as I worked to create my own handwriting wall chart for you!

 Handwriting Wall Chart

 I like the vintage look of this chalkboard-style print and think it looks great with almost any style home decor.
 You can have this print enlarged and printed at your local office supply store.
 Mine is a 24″ x 36″ print.
 For the wood trim at the top and bottom of the wall chart, I used wood screen trim from Lowe’s that I cut to size.
-I used a bead of hot glue to attach the wood trim.
-Then, I hot glued a piece of cord to the back of the wood trim to create a hanger for the wall chart.
+Then, I used a bead of hot glue to attach the chart to the wood trim.
+You can tie or glue a cord to the wood trim to create a hanger.

 I hope you like this handwriting wall chart and that you’ll make one for your own home!
-It’s a great decor piece for your home at this back-to-school time of year!
-You can find the printable in my FREE Printable Library.
+It’s a great decor piece at this “back-to-school” time of year!
+You can find all three versions of this printable in my FREE Printable Library.
 Thanks for stopping by today!